folkloreinc/laravel-graphql/Readme.md

 #### Rule definition

+##### Inline Array

-You can add validation rules directly to the arguments of Mutations or Queries:
+The preferred way to add rules is to inline them with the arguments of Mutations or Queries.

 ```php
 //...
 class UpdateUserEmailMutation extends Mutation
 {
     //...